1967 in the Vietnam War: September

-An AH-1 Cobra piloted by General George Seneff made the type's first combat kill, sinking a sampan and killing four VC near Muc Hoa.
+An AH-1 Cobra piloted by General George P. Seneff made the type's first combat kill, sinking a sampan and killing four VC near Muc Hoa.

 Michigan governor George Romney, a leading contender for the Republican presidential nomination, stated that he had been "brainwashed" by U.S. military leaders into supporting the war while on a visit to South Vietnam in 1965.
 The statement invited criticism and Romney attempted to walk it back stating that the Johnson administration had "kept the American people from knowing the facts about the Vietnam war and its full impact on our domestic and foreign affairs."